 Phase 1's voluntary land repurposing program was designed and launched in WY 2022 to encourage landowner participation through the use of an incentive payment system driven by landowner applications.
-Multiple public presentations and outreach activities took place throughout WY 2022.
-Applications were accepted through November 2022 and the MSGSA approved 16 applications, totaling 2,944 acres, in December 2022, which will begin land repurposing in WY 2023.
-These efforts are anticipated to reduce consumptive use of groundwater by 7,263 AF.
+A second round of applications were solicited and selected in WY 2023.
+Program metrics are summarized in the bullets below: